Online restaurant menus are often an afterthought. But they’re more important than you think.

 All of these different strategies can encourage diners to choose higher-margin or low-cost dishes, ultimately boosting your bottom line.

-Beyond restructuring your online menu, you can also optimize for sales by making the ordering process seamless.
-With solutions like TouchBistro Online Ordering, customers can browse your menu and place their order all in the same platform so they never have to navigate away from your website or use another platform to place their order.
+Beyond restructuring your online menu, you can also optimize for sales by making the ordering experience seamless.
+With solutions like TouchBistro Online Ordering, customers can browse your menu and place their order all on the same platform so they never have to navigate away from your website or use another platform to place their order.
 TouchBistro Online Ordering also allows customers to place orders for right now or schedule them for later, so they can plan around their specific schedule.

-This kind of direct online ordering system not only makes it easy to turn the people reading your online menu into actual customers, but it also allows you to keep all the profits from those online orders.
+This kind of direct online ordering system not only makes it easy to turn the people reading your online menu into actual customers, but it also allows restaurants to keep all the profits from those online orders.

 Strategic menu design has been proven to grow profits by 15%.